Car brakes fall into two categories: drum brakes and disc brakes.

 Although both the drum and disc braking systems slow down your moving vehicle by generating friction, there are some key differences between the two, like their:

-A. Method Of Braking
+A. Method of Braking

 Both drum brakes and disc brakes use hydraulic mechanisms to generate braking force.